Finding Present-Day Federal Records about American Indians and Alaska Natives

 The AIRR is under the directorship of the Records Officer and the Deputy Special Trustee of Program Management.
 AIRR staff and staff from the National Archives and Records Administration (NARA) are working together to preserve Indian Affairs records.
 AIRR is a product of a partnership between NARA and the Department of the Interior (DOI).

-Stored at AIRR are Indian Affairs records from BIA agencies and Office of the Special Trustee for American Indians (OST) offices all over the nation.
-Records—from as far back as the 1700s—include trust, education and other historic Indian Affairs records.
+Stored at AIRR are Indian Affairs records from BIA agencies and Office of the Special Trustee for American Indians (now known as the Bureau of Trust Funds Administration) offices all over the nation.
+Records—from as far back as the 1700s—include trust, education, and other historic Indian Affairs records.

-AIRR provides authorized researchers, Federal employees who are conducting the historical trust accounting, tribes, and contractors secure access to inactive records for research.
+AIRR provides authorized researchers, federal employees conducting historical trust accounting, tribes, and contractors secure access to inactive records for research.

 Bureau of Land Management (BLM)

-The Bureau of Land Management is the federal agency tasked with administering over 245 million acres of public land, largely in the western United States.
+The BLM is the federal agency tasked with administering over 245 million acres of public land, largely in the western United States.
 Within this mission comes frequent interaction and overlap with American Indian nations and reservation land.
+Learn more about this agency

 Indian Arts and Crafts Board (IACB)